RohanSreejith/Hawk-Eye/Hack-Eye/README.md

 ---

 ## 7. Privacy Statement
 > **Video analysis is performed strictly for site safety.
-Sahayi does not perform facial recognition, biometric profiling, or worker identity tracking.
+Hawk-Eye does not perform facial recognition, biometric profiling, or worker identity tracking.
 All detections use temporary anonymous track identifiers.**